ivanfonin/cc0-photos/README.md

-# gpl-photos
+# cc0-photos
-Some of my photos which I share under GPL License, so they can be used open source projects.
+Some of my photos which I share under Creative Commons Zero (CC0), so they can be used open source projects.